garrandall/popular-music-data/tracks/b-r-right-trina-ludacris.md

-yea, thas right...im back again...round two mother fuckers.  thas rite im talkin greece.  im a arrogant lil mother fucker huh?  thas rite im rich, im that bitch, thas rite.  im about show yall how to pimp this shit.  im fuckin niggas in the face, the game is mine 2003, fuck that.  fuck all yall haters, fuck all yall bitches, get a life.  you got too much time on your hands.  i want yall bitches to get a job, up your game. pimp your game up baby, its all about me this time, fuck that.  fuck a dime, im a silva dolla, holla. catch me when I come off tour, fuck yall.  im out.
+yea, thas right...im back again...round two mother fuckers. thas rite im talkin greece.
+I'm a arrogant lil mother fucker huh? thas rite I'm rich, im that bitch, thas rite.
+I'm about show yall how to pimp this shit.
+I'm fuckin niggas in the face, the game is mine 2003, fuck that. fuck all yall haters, fuck all yall bitches, get a life. you got too much time on your hands. i want yall bitches to get a job, up your game. pimp your game up baby, its all about me this time, fuck that. fuck a dime, I'm a silva dolla, holla. catch me when I come off tour, fuck yall.
+I'm out.